-The list of prebuilt Python packages in the current version of Pyodide.
-These packages can be loaded through pyodide. loadPackage or micropip.install.
+This is the list of Python packages included with the current version of Pyodide.
+These packages can be loaded with pyodide.loadPackage or micropip.install.
 See Loading packages for information about loading packages.
-Note that in addition to this list, pure Python packages with wheels can be loaded directly from PyPI with micropip.install.
+Pure Python packages with wheels on PyPI can be loaded directly from PyPI with micropip.install.